Bunny Bop!: Merchandise

-On the Bunny Bop website, there is a "Bop Shop" where it has merchandise from the show such as bunny hats, bunny pajamas, Bunny Buddy dolls, and a soft blue parachute.
+On the Bunny Bop website, there is a "Bop Shop" which has merchandise from the show, such as bunny hats, bunny pajamas, Bunny Buddy dolls, and a soft blue parachute.

 Media

 A DVD containing all 15 episodes was released shortly after the show's demise.
 A CD featuring the special songs, including the theme song, from the show were also released on June 11, 2013.
-The songs can also be downloaded into mp3 form.
+The songs can also be downloaded into MP3 form.

 Trivia

-Posey the caterpillar made a cameo appearance on The Big Comfy Couch in the episode "Full of Life" long before Bunny Bop aired.
+The puppet used for Posey the caterpillar made a cameo appearance on The Big Comfy Couch in the episode "Full of Life" long before Bunny Bop aired.
 At the time of his cameo, he was unnamed.